udhos/gitcheat/README.md

 "Staged means that you have marked a modified file in its current version to go into your next commit snapshot."

-git add - "add this content to staging area".
+    git add <files> ;# "add this content to staging area".
 The staging area is the full content for the next commit.

 ## Add

-git add - "add precisely this content to the next commit"
+    git add <files> ;# "add precisely this content to the next commit"

 "Adding the -a option to the git commit command makes Git automatically stage every file that is already tracked before doing the commit, letting you skip the git add part"

 ## Rm

-git rm - remove file from working directory and also from staging area
+    git rm          ;# remove file from working directory and also from staging area

-git rm --cached - keep file in working directory but remove it from staging area
+    git rm --cached ;# keep file in working directory but remove it from staging area

 ## Diff

-git diff: to see what is still unstaged
+    git diff          ;# to see what is still unstaged

-git diff --cached: to see what you’ve staged so far (--staged and --cached are synonyms)
+    git diff --cached ;# to see what you’ve staged so far (--staged and --cached are synonyms)

 ## Commit

-git commit "records changes to the repository".
+    git commit ;# "records changes to the repository"

 "Git thinks about its data more like a stream of snapshots."